algoafrofutures/algoafrofutures.github.io/content/_index.md

 * Algoraves Put Live Performance Into Programming [https://www.sxsw.com/world/2019/algoraves-put-live-performance-into-programming/](https://www.sxsw.com/world/2019/algoraves-put-live-performance-into-programming/)
 * Inside the livecoding algorave movement, and what it says about music - [https://cdm.link/2018/05/inside-the-livecoding-algorave-movement-and-what-it-says-about-music/](https://cdm.link/2018/05/inside-the-livecoding-algorave-movement-and-what-it-says-about-music/)

-## About the programme

-During the programme you will participate in a mix of in-person workshops and asynchronous online discussion around live coding.
-The mentors will be Antonio Roberts and Tyger Blue.
-More information about them and other partners can be read on the [About](/about) page.

-This opportunity is open to Black artists only.

-## Applicant profile

-We are looking for applications from Black early career artists developing work within performing arts practices (music, choreography, live/performance art, etc), and prior experience in coding is not required - only a curiosity to learn!
-Live coding is surprisingly accessible, and as an algorithmic artform has more in common with weaving, cooking and knitting than software engineering.
-We are interested in supporting people in taking it in new directions.

-## Key information

-(Algo|Afro) Futures will take place between June - August at Vivid Projects and will consist of five workshops taking place on Saturdays and one live performance.
-Dates are available on the [Mentoring Programme](/mentoring-programme) page.

-The call is open from Wednesday 12th April to Friday 5th May 17:00 BST.
-Applications submitted after this date will not be considered.

-Up to eight successful applicants will be selected to take part.

-Each participant will receive a £500 bursary.

-## Apply

-To apply please fill out the [application form here](/apply).

 ## Share

 <style>